stevennevins/house-protocol/README.md

 ```

-This is a testing UI on Kovan
+TestingUI

-Factory Page
+1. Factory Page

     - Create LPs
     - Create Dealers
     - No token approvals required
     - Use decimals of underlying token for aesthetics

-LP Page
+2. LP Page

     - Approve contract as spender in the token interface below the pool
     - Initialize pool to seed it with funds if you created a new pool
     - Swap in an out of the pool

-Game Page
+3. Game Page

     - Get link from faucet
     - Get Kovan Eth from a faucet
     - Approve the Game as a spender of Link
     - Approve the Pool you want to place bet against on the LP page as a spender of the underlying token
     - Place a bet
     - Must be greater than 10000 wei
     - b is a value 10 ^ 16 and 10 ^ 10
     - b equal to 10 ^ 16 = 99% odds 1.01x payout